 GEs are assessed mandatory enrollment fees, a portion of which is subsidized by the institution during each term.

 Students with academic-year GE appointments may be eligible for a summer tuition waiver if they meet the criteria outlined on the Graduate School website.
+Summer waivers require GE appointments in at least two of the preceding three quarters (Fall, Winter, Spring).

 Resident Oregon Senior Citizen Program